GLOBAL MARKETS-Stocks fall on Greece, rate concerns; U.S. dollar dips

 The Chinese import figure did little to support an oil market already concerned about oversupply.

 Gold edged up slightly after a three-day losing streak, helped by the dollar and equity declines.
-Spot gold XAU= was up 0.2 percent at almost $1,174 an ounce at 4:02 p.m.
-EDT (2002 GMT).
-(Additional reporting by Michael Connor; Editing by Nick Zieminski and Jonathan Oatis)
+(Additional reporting by Tanya Agrawal; Richard Leong and Michael Connor; Editing by Bernadette Baum and Nick Zieminski)

 * Has considered plan for years; leaked by Softbank in December (Adds further comment from Foxconn CEO)